Berg0162/simcline/FTMS Enabled/README.md

 void xControlUpDownMovement(void *arg);
 .
 ```
-In the setup() routine the variables are instantiated (after checking the mechanics of the motor function) and the <b>xControlUpDownMovement</b> task is pinned to processor core 1.
-Most of the Simcline program is running on core 0.
+In the setup() routine the variables are instantiated (after checking the mechanics of the motor function) and the <b>xControlUpDownMovement</b> task is pinned to processor <b>core 1</b>, with a priority of 10.
+Most of the Simcline program is running on <b>core 0</b>.
 ```C++
 .
   } else {